PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

 # Making a voxel in Unity
-Voxel terrains are made of the surface of thousands of small voxels (voxel means 3D pixel).
+Voxel terrains are made of the surface of thousands of small voxels.
+A voxel means 3D pixel.
 If we were to make a terrain out of voxel and then slice it, it would look like this

 ![2D voxel terrain unoptimized]()